 Not all adverse or unwanted outcomes from medical procedures and care are malpractice.
 Doctors and medical providers cannot guarantee results.
 However, some bad outcomes are due to medical malpractice.
-If you or a family member has suffered an injury because of a medical procedure or medical care, Tennessee medical malpractice attorneys can review your case to determine if the care provided was below the standard of care and if that negligence caused the outcome.
+If you or a family member has suffered an injury because of a medical procedure or medical care, Nashville medical malpractice attorneys can review your case to determine if the care provided was below the standard of care and if that negligence caused the outcome.

 Proving Medical Malpractice Claims in Tennessee